I’m a picky guy (I prefer “a guy with refined taste,” for the record), and that pickiness is particularly exacting when it comes to footwear.

 When (if) this pair kicks the bucket I will buy another to replace them.
 It’s not my favorite shoe in the world, but it gets the job done well and excels in areas my previous shoes did not.

-The Muckster II Ankle boot is a solid middle-ground option for all types of work and I like that versatility, but the low option might be better for wear throughout hot days of summer.
+The Muckster II Ankle boot, available direct from the Muck Boot Company or other fine retailers where gardening shoes are sold, is a solid middle-ground option for all types of work and I like that versatility, but the low option might be better for wear throughout hot days of summer.

 Lovers of sturdy, heavy footwear will find that these provide a lighter, more comfortable fit, and they are breathable and flexible.